-In June of 2015, Chase issued a rule which is now famous as the 5/24 rule.
-The rule basically means that anyone who has opened 5 or more credit cards within the past 24 months, cannot get approved for any Chase credit card.
+In June of 2015, Chase issued a rule that is now famous as the 5/24 rule.
+The rule basically means that anyone who has opened 5 or more personal credit cards within the past 24 months, cannot get approved for any Chase credit card.

 Why does Chase have the 5/24 rule?

-Chase put the 5/24 rule in place in order to help stop what they call gamers, or point churners, from getting their credit cards in order to only receive the welcome bonus.
+Chase put the 5/24 rule in place to help stop what they call gamers, or point churners, from getting their credit cards only to receive the welcome bonus.
 So even if you have a million dollars in your bank account, if you’ve opened 5 or more credit cards within the last 24 months, Chase sees you as not a good customer for them.

 Which accounts do or don’t count towards the 5/24 rule?